 - Beginner’s mind

-This refers to a mindset that is ready to see from a new perspective and consider new ideas in regards to dealing with anxiety.
+This refers to a mindset that is ready to see from a new perspective and consider new ideas with regards to dealing with anxiety.

-Having the mindset of acknowledgment means that you take each experience for what it is; you accept what is happening and be secure in the knowledge that it, like the weather it will pass.
+Having the mindset of acknowledgment means that you take each experience for what it is; you accept what is happening and are secure in the knowledge that it will pass.

 This attitude involves experiencing your present moment without evaluating and judging it.
-It means you let go of value judgments about yourself and how you are feeling, and allows you to begin your work from a more balanced starting block.
+It means you let go of value judgments about yourself and how you are feeling and allows you to begin your work from a more balanced starting point.

 This attitude refers to the willingness to accept a situation or experience as it is, without trying to change it.
 To combat your anxiety, you must first be present with it and accept your current state.

 The mindset of self-reliance is characterized by trusting yourself and your ability to handle your feelings.
 Cultivating your self-reliance will allow you to more easily acknowledge, experience, and let go of your anxiety.